misotanni/misotanni.github.io/fjs/en/index.md

 The FJS is much more than just a notation system for Just Intonation.
 The construction of the FJS not only allowed me to make sense of the seemingly shapeless mess that Just Intonation first presented to me.
 It also showed me that staff notation is much more logical and much more connected to Just Intonation than I ever would have thought.
 I invite you, as well, to comprehend the beauty and simplicity of the FJS, and understand how its inner musical cogs connect the workings of two concepts that seem completely alien to each other.

+Lojban is a constructed language that was created to see what would happen to people's thinking when the language they used was completely logical and actually made sense.
+I believe the FJS to be a Lojban for microtonal music.
+I think that, in the same way Lojban makes people think in logic terms, the FJS will help musicians *think* in JI, and their composition, analysis, and performance will be able to blend in much better with their existing knowledge of music theory, as the FJS allows existing music theory to be intertwined with JI music theory.

 ## What Now?

 - Go here for a [crash course](https://misotanni.bandcamp.com/album/6-digit-computer-ost) in the FJS.
 With a mediocre understanding of JI, learning the FJS takes mere minutes.